ITV/scala-pact/README.md

 }
 ```

-On the provider's side, before verification they can opt to take action on any of these keys by adding a `providerStates.sbt` file to the root of their Scala project.
+On the provider's side, before verification they can opt to take action on any of these keys by adding a `pact.sbt` file to the root of their Scala project.
 Here is an example of the contents, again taken from the example suite:

 ```
 import com.itv.scalapact.plugin.ScalaPactPlugin._